• December 2, 2016: At approximately 11:30 pm, a tragic fire broke out at 1305 31st Ave, Oakland, CA, 94601

 • March 7, 2017, 5PM PST: Deadline to submit an online intake form.

-The following dates are mostly tentative and will be updated as work on Phase 2 & 3 commences:
+The following dates are tentative and will be updated as work on phase two concludes & work on the Resiliency project commences:

-All Relief and Recovery funds will have been distributed by April 30, 2017.
+• May 5, 2017: All Relief and Recovery funds will have been distributed.

-Phase 3 Resiliency program development in partnership with families and community partners.
+• Resiliency program development will commence in partnership with families and community partners to run through May & June.